petro-konopelko/ng-remote-autocomplete/README.md

 constructor(public  itemService:  ItemService) {
 }
 ```

+### Exceptions

-If you don't provide the service then the module will throw and Exception that **AutocompleteSourceService** must be provided.
+If you don't provide the service then the module will throw and Exception that **AutocompleteSourceService** or **ParameterizedAutocompleteSourceService** must be provided.
+If you provide **ParameterizedAutocompleteSourceService** service and don't provide **searchParameters** then autocmplete component will throw Exception.

 ### Api